Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Subsampling Markov chain Monte Carlo

 Pseudo-marginal methods can be made much more efficient by correlating the estimators used at the numerator and denominator of the Metropolis-Hastings acceptance ratio \citep{deligiannidis2018correlated, Tran2016block, quiroz2020block}.
-We use the approach in \cite{Tran2016block} and divide the random numbers $\v u$ into blocks.
-In each Metropolis-Hastings iteration, we propose to update one of the blocks.
+We use the \cite{Tran2016block} approach and divide the random numbers $\v u$ (here the set of subsampled observations indices) into $K$ blocks.
+By updating the $\v u$ only within one of the blocks at each MCMC iteration, \cite{Tran2016block} show that the correlation between the logs of the estimators in the numerator and denominator is approximately $1-1/K$, and setting $K$ large makes the pseudo-marginal method less sensitive to the variance of the log of the likelihood estimator; see Figure \ref{fig:ExplainGroupAndBlock} again for the relation between the grouping described in the previous paragraph and the block setup.